ryonakano/reco/README.md

 # Reco

-Reco is an audio recorder focused on recording.
+Reco is an audio recorder focused on being concise and simple to use.

+You can use it to record and remember spoken words, system audio, improvized melodies, and anything else you can do with a microphone, speaker, or both.

 ![Welcome view](data/screenshots/pantheon/welcome-init-light.png) ![Recording view](data/screenshots/pantheon/recording-light.png)

 Features include:

-* **Recording sounds from both your microphone and system at the same time.** This would be useful when you record conversations with chat apps or stream videos on the Internet
+* **Recording sounds from both your microphone and system at the same time.** This is useful for recording calls or streaming videos on the Internet.
-* **Saving in some commonly used formats.** It supports ALAC, FLAC, MP3, Ogg Vorbis, Opus, and WAV
+* **Saving in many commonly used formats.** It supports ALAC, FLAC, MP3, Ogg Vorbis, Opus, and WAV.
-* **Timed recording.** You can set a delay before recording up to 15 seconds, and the length of recording up to 600 seconds
+* **Timed recording.** You can set a delay before recording up to 15 seconds, and set the length of recording up to 600 seconds.
-* **Autosaving or always-ask-where-to-save workflow.** You can select whether the app saves recordings automatically or you choose a destination each time on saving them
+* **Choosing where to save recordings.** You can select whether the app saves recordings into a directory of your choosing automatically or manually.
-* **Saving recording when the app quits.** Even if you happen to quit the app while recording, the recording is either saved automatically, or the file chooser dialog is shown - depending on your saving setting
+* **Saving recordings when the app quits.** Even if you happen to quit the app while recording, the recording is either saved automatically, or the file chooser dialog is shown - depending on your preferences.

 ## Installation